pixaful/pixafulversion2/site/content/portfolio/full-wax.md

 PortfolioTitle = "Full Wax"
 PortfolioIntro = 'Aircraft Detailing Company based in Farnborough Airport required an easy to use, secure, seo ready website.'
 PortfolioURL = "https://fullwax.com"

-SummaryTitle = "Finally"
+testimonials = true
-SummaryContent = "<p>We provided hosting on our UK based datacentre</p><p>Our websites are isolated which means that a website cannot affect another site if it is infected with malware.
-It also means that you have full control of your website via Cpanel and are free to take backups, make new email accounts, FTP accounts and more.</p><p>Of course, if you prefer we handle it for you then we are more than happy to do so!</p>" testimonials = true
  Testimonial = "Hayden is a highly creative individual and I would strongly recommend him to any company/individual who wants a web site which is up-to-the-minute and personalized.
 His ideas and concepts are a credit to him.
 He created a FANTASTIC new web site for my business.
 His after-care and customer service are second-to-none.
 Great to work with and extremely reliable."